chef-boneyard/chef-web-docs-2016/step_resource/step_resource_powershell_pass_env_to_script.rst

 ..
 This is an included how-to.

 ..
-To pass an environment variable to a script:
+To pass a |windows| environment variable to a script:

 .. code-block:: ruby